From-Scratch Whipped Chocolate Ganache Frosting

 Level up your frosting game with my version of Whipped Chocolate Ganache Frosting made from scratch!
-The combination of semi-sweet chocolate chips (yes, chocolate chips!), heavy cream, and butter creates a perfectly smooth, glossy whipped ganache frosting that can be used to top brownies, cupcakes, or any dessert needing rich and delicious, yet light chocolate flavor.
+The combination of semi-sweet chocolate chips (yes, chocolate chips!), heavy cream, and salt creates a perfectly smooth, glossy whipped ganache frosting that can be used to top brownies, cupcakes, or any dessert needing rich and delicious, yet light chocolate flavor.

 One of my favorite things to learn in pastry school was all the different types of homemade frosting recipes.
 Now I get to play around and make my own versions- like my 5 star rated chocolate brownie frosting, or this decadent chocolate fudge frosting.